 The Stanford Purchasing Card (PCard) is the preferred payment method for local business meals.
 Alternatively, personal funds may be used and a request for reimbursement submitted.
 The same guidelines must be followed regardless of payment method.

-When a business meal occurs while traveling, the Stanford Travel Card (TCard) is the preferred payment method.
+When a business meal occurs while traveling, the Stanford Travel Card (TCard) is the recommended payment option for any travel costs that will not be reimbursed through the per diem method.
+For more information on reimbursement methods, see the Topic Overview: Business and Travel Expense Policies page.
 In these instances, the business meal must be deducted from that day’s Travel Meal reimbursement request.
 Refer to meal deduction guidelines on the Travel Meals Policy page.

 The university has established limits on maximum university reimbursement for business meals.
 It is expected that, as stewards of university resources, employees continue to consistently stay well below these maximums.

-- The maximums below include the actual cost per person for food, tax, tip and alcohol (excludes room rental and non-food costs).
+- The maximums below include the actual cost per person for food, tax, tip and alcohol.
 The total cost for the meal, including all fees, taxes and tips, should not exceed the daily per person maximum.